Kong/ngx_wasm_module/DEVELOPER.md

 1. Specified by `$NGX_WASM_RUNTIME_*` environment variables.
 2. `/usr/local/opt/include` and `/usr/local/opt/lib`.
 3. `/usr/local/include` and `/usr/local/lib`.
+4. `./work/include` and `./work/lib` (runtimes that are locally compiled by the build system).

-You may either export the following environment variables:
+You may thus: either export the following environment variables:

 ```
 $ export NGX_WASM_RUNTIME={wasmtime,wasmer,v8} # defaults to wasmtime if unspecified